About arc42

 Represents the choices that the user can make when answering a question.
 It stores the text of the choice and indicates if it was selected by the user. |

-We have decided that our architecture will be based on microservices, which means that every part of the aplication will be divided in a service that performs a specific function.
-The services can communicate witch eachother using their repective APIs or via the shared database
+We have decided that our architecture will be based on microservices,but as the services are not fully decoupled at the data level it’s more accurate a service-oriented architecture, which means that every part of the aplication will be divided in a service that performs a specific function.
+The services can communicate witch eachother using their repective APIs or via the shared database.

 8.3.
 Build, Test, Deploy

-The project follows a CI/CD pipeline that automates the build, test, and deployment processes.
-This ensures that the application is always up-to-date and working correctly.
+The project follows a CI/CD pipeline that automates build, test, and deployment processes using GitHub Actions.
+This ensures that the application is always up-to-date and functioning correctly.

 8.4.
 Usability